* Core euro zone debt well bid ahead of Fed meeting

 By Tommy Wilkes

 The Fed is expected to cut rates by 25 basis points later on Wednesday.
-Investors will focus on its guidance for any further rate reductions.
-Euro zone flash inflation and GDP data are also due, at 0900 GMT.
+With investors focused on central bank guidance for any further rate reductions, trading was predictably quiet.

-The 10-year Italian bond yield fell 2 bps to 1.564% .
+The 10-year Italian bond yield fell nearly 4 bps to 1.542% .
 Last week, at the time of the ECB meeting, the yield had dropped as low as 1.38%.
-Shorter-dated Italian bond yields also weakened in early Wednesday trading .
+Shorter-dated Italian bond yields also weakened on Wednesday .